carpentries-incubator/reproducible-publications-quarto/_episodes/08-biblio-crossref.md

 > {: .solution}
 {: .challenge}

-## Citation

- <sup>1</sup>For more information on DOIs please see: [https://support.datacite.org/docs/doi-basics](For more information on DOIs please see: https://support.datacite.org/docs/doi-basics)

 > ## Time to Commit!
 > Make sure to commit your changes to GitHub.
 Add your changed files and commit with the following message: "Added Bibliography"